mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

   issues here.
 First, an Ensemble is little more than a vector of data objects with a Metadata object to store attributes common to the entire ensemble.
 Hence, the idea is to store global attributes in the Ensemble Metadata field.
-There is a "dismember" algorithm in MsPASS (NOT YET IMPLEMENTED by already present in seispp and easy to implement) that takes this structure apart and copies the Metadata components into each member.
   The vector container makes it simple to handle an entire group (Ensemble) with a simple loop.   e.g. here is a simple loop to work through an entire Ensemble (defined in this code segment with the symbol d) in order of the vector index: